-Dale Schowengerdt is Senior Counsel in the Firm’s Helena Office.
+Dale Schowengerdt is a partner in the firm’s Helena Office.
 Dale handles appellate and complex litigation in a broad variety of cases in state and federal courts.
 He is the former Solicitor General of Montana where he was lead counsel on cases that were of critical importance to the State, including all cases at the United States Supreme Court in which the State or one of its officers was a party.
 In that role, Dale successfully defended the State in Montana v.
 Betterman, a landmark Sixth Amendment case where the Supreme Court unanimously ruled for Montana.
 Dale’s briefing and argument in the case can be accessed here.
 Dale has also successfully litigated several precedent-setting cases in state and federal courts.
+He also serves as the State Chair for the ABA’s Council of Appellate Lawyers.

-He is admitted to practice in Montana, the United States Supreme Court, and several federal circuit and district courts.
+He is admitted to practice in Montana, North Dakota, Wyoming, the United States Supreme Court, and several federal circuit and district courts.

 - Commercial Litigation